alice246907/CS_IOC5008_HW4/README.md

  |  +- timer.py: using to print training time
  +- train.py: using to train the model
- +- predict.py: using to predict the mask of input images +- make_submission.py: using to output .json file to submit +- config.yaml: setting for training, predict, and make submission
+ +- predict.py: using to predict the mask of input images +- make_submission.py: using to output .json file for submit +- config.yaml: setting for training, predict, and make submission
 ```